ashishgoyal545/PRDs-and-Roadmaps/README.md

   - Solution: Weekly AI-generated summaries with themes & sentiment.
   - KPIs: -50% time-to-insight, +25% coverage of feedback sources.

-### 📁 Domains
+### 🎯 Domains
-- `/fintech/` → lending, KYC, payments *(coming soon)*
+- 🤖 [AI & ML](./ai-ml) → LLM assistants, AI feedback summarization
-- `/ai-ml/` → LLM assistants, feedback summarization
+- 💳 [FinTech](./fintech) → Lending, KYC automation, payments *(placeholders added)*
-- `/saas/` → dashboards, billing, roles/permissions *(coming soon)*
+- ☁️ [SaaS](./saas) → Admin dashboards, billing, roles & permissions *(placeholders added)*

 ---

 ## 💡 How to Use
-1. Open a PRD → read it as if it’s a real product spec.
+1. Open a PRD → review it as if it’s a real spec.
-2. Review KPIs, scope, and trade-offs.
+2. Look at **Problem → Solution → KPIs → Roadmap → Trade-offs**.
-3. Use the `TEMPLATE_PRD.md` to draft your own.
+3. Use the `TEMPLATE_PRD.md` to draft your own PRD.

 ---

 ## 🚀 Why This Repo
-This repository demonstrates **product thinking at scale**:
+This repository demonstrates **how I approach product documentation**:
 - Writing clear **problem statements & success metrics**
-- Balancing **scope, trade-offs, and non-functional requirements**
+- Structuring **acceptance criteria & non-functional requirements**
 - Roadmapping features with measurable milestones

 ---

-📌 *These PRDs are not hypothetical exercises — they’re structured as if they were ready for engineering handoff, showcasing how I think as a Product Manager.*
+📌 *These PRDs are written to reflect real-world PM deliverables, showcasing both product strategy and technical understanding.*